EmreErgeldi/EmreErgeldi/README.md

       React, jQuery in these projects; worked with REST APIs.
 - ✨ I have strong skills in object-oriented programming and the use of abstract data types.
 - 🔧 I experienced in working with data structures and modern algorithms.
-- 🔧 I created single and multi page responsive web projects.
+- 🔧 I experienced with Git Version Control System.
 - I have Responsive Web Design Certification and JavaScript Algorithms and Data Structures Certification.
 - ☎️ You can contact me with this mail emrergeldi@gmail.com